Uranium mining: Demand

+World annual commercial reactor-related uranium requirements amounted to around 60,100 tonnes as of January 2021.

 As some countries are not able to supply their own needs of uranium economically, countries have resorted to importing uranium ore from elsewhere.
 For example, owners of U.S. nuclear power reactors bought 67 e6lb of natural uranium in 2006.
 Out of that 84%, or 56 e6lb, were imported from foreign suppliers, according to the Energy Department.

 Because of the improvements in gas centrifuge technology in the 2000s, replacing former gaseous diffusion plants, cheaper separative work units have enabled the economic production of more enriched uranium from a given amount of natural uranium, by re-enriching tails ultimately leaving a depleted uranium tail of lower enrichment.
 This has somewhat lowered the demand for natural uranium.